 Take MeUndies, a direct-to-consumer underwear and apparel company, for example.
 MeUndies used CSAT to evaluate the strength of their agent performance.
 Their CX team coached agents against a high standard, and the results proved it was working.
 However, their CSAT score started to stagnate in the high 90s.

 A CSAT in the 90s is considered masterful by any standard.
 But rather than resting on their laurels, the CX team at MeUndies revisited that data and asked, “Is this ticket really deserving of 100%?”
-With agent performance data at their fingertips, MeUndies dug into why CSAT stagnated and found areas that could be improved through coaching.
+With data at their fingertips, MeUndies dug into why CSAT stagnated and found areas that could be improved through coaching.

 Tracking progress over time also lets CX teams celebrate key milestones that agents reach.
 You can even set up incentives—bonuses, prizes, etc.—to reach KPIs by a certain date.